existential-integrative therapymy approach, and therapy online

 The science and art of life and therapy

 We live in an age of science; ask the world a question and someone, somewhere has studied the answer.
 Therapy is no exception.
-Research shows that by far the most effective part of therapy is the quality of the relationship between you and your therapist.
-This is why it’s so important to find someone you click and fit well with.
+Research shows what common sense might also tell us(!) – that the quality of the relationship between you and your therapist is the most important part of therapy.
+It’s key to find someone you feel comfortable and fit well with.

-Like many therapists my approach is an integrative one – a blend of therapies that can be applied to your unique situation.
-Human development theories and neuroscience can show the many ways our previous experiences shape how we feel and think in the here-and-now.
+I’m an integrative therapist – I blend a range of therapies that can be applied to your unique situation.
+Human development theories and neuroscience show how our previous experiences shape how we feel and think in the here-and-now.

 We are born, live for an unforeseeable period of time, and then die.
 In between we get to choose how to live.
-There are hundreds of decisions to make and many ways we build our lives and a sense of safety/security: in relationships, careers/finances, health, identity etc. But underneath we may sense it’s never totally safe – relationships can end, jobs can be lost, illnesses diagnosed.
+We all make hundreds of decisions to build our lives: in relationships, careers/finances, health, identity etc. Underneath though, we may sense these are all fragile – relationships can end, jobs can be lost, illnesses diagnosed.

 Life has always been this way.
 But at times our feelings can snowball into a wide range of anxieties, problems and ways of coping.